 3. Who is eligible and how does it affect a DUI offender’s case?

-The judge presiding over a DUI case makes the decision as to whether an offender attends a victim impact panel program.
+The judge presiding over a California DUI case makes the decision as to whether an offender attends a victim impact panel program.
 Sometimes, though, a probation officer will order attendance.

 Note, though, that panel attendance is typically limited to first-time DUI offenders.